How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

 We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
 They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 These inexpensive Nesco 13.5-inch fruit roll sheet inserts come in 2 to a pack.
-You’re going to need one for each dehydrator tray and maybe a few extra.
+You're going to need one for each dehydrator tray and maybe a few extra.
 They are perfect for making fruit rolls, drying sauces & soups, and catching drips to make cleanup easy.
 The no-spill lip allows you to dry liquids and semi-liquids like fruits, sauces, soups, and gelatins.
-They do stain when drying tomato products, but no worries.
+They do stain when drying tomato products like the salsa we’re dehydrating today, but no worries.

 Step 3.
 Dehydrating Salsa

 Salsa has quite a bit of moisture to evaporate before it’s dry enough for long-term storage.
-So dehydrate the salsa at a drying temperature of 160 °F / 71 °C. Plan on 12 to 24 hours of drying time.
+So dehydrate the salsa at a drying temperature of 160 °F (71 °C).
+Plan on 12 to 24 hours of drying time.

 Of course, it’s all dependent on your food dehydrator, the ambient temperature and humidity, and your dehydrator capacity.
 Remember to use drying times as a guide.